Albert0i/RU301/topology1.5.md

 **Addendum**

-In javasscript programming, there are two popular client libraries, ie: [Node-Redis](https://www.npmjs.com/package/redis) and [ioredis](https://www.npmjs.com/package/ioredis).
+In javascript programming, there are two popular client libraries, ie: [Node-Redis](https://www.npmjs.com/package/redis) and [ioredis](https://www.npmjs.com/package/ioredis).
 Node-Redis has been around for a longer time and has a large user base, making it a mature and well-tested library and has an active community that provides support and contributes to its ongoing development. ioredis is a relatively newer library compared to Node-Redis, which means it may have a smaller user base and potentially fewer community resources, it may have a slightly more limited feature set compared to Node-Redis.

 Both of them support Redis Cluster but only ioredis supports replication with Sentinel.